 Newly added for the remake, Purple Lamp Studios added a multiplayer horde mode for up to two players locally or online across 26 islands.
 Not only can you select from the three characters from the campaign, but the horde mode adds additional characters from the series, such as SpongeBob's pet snail Gary, the very cynical Squidward, and more.
 The multiplayer mode feels hollow, lacking the charming personalities from the characters that you'll get in the campaign and the show.
 You don't even have all of your abilities, as each character is limited to two moves.
 It's good to see the inclusion of content that didn't make the original release, but maybe there was a reason it was left out.
 I would have loved if Purple Lamp Studios added an optional cooperative element to the game's campaign mode instead.

 SpongeBob SquarePants: Battle For Bikini Bottom - Rehydrated proves that a great game is a great game regardless of age.
 The remaster of the campaign is phenomenal, with impressive improvements to the character models, textures, and environments.
 Some may be turned off by the overly saturated visuals, but it does match with the show's current look.
 Aside from Mr. Krabs and Mermaid Man, all of the original cast reprised their role in the initial release.
 The optional multiplayer horde mode disappoints, but it can easily be ignored and left untouched.Note: SpongeBob SquarePants: Battle For Bikini Bottom - Rehydrated was reviewed on PlayStation 4.
-A digital copy of the game provided by the publisher.
+A digital copy of the game was provided by the publisher/developer.